List of U.S. Grocery Chains Not Using Apeel-Coated Produce (as of Jan 2026)

 Less fresh = less nutrients

 By slowing water loss and oxygen exchange, the coating keeps fruit and vegetables firm and shiny for weeks or months longer than is natural.
 Appearances can mislead: vitamin C losses of 15 %–77 % have been documented in common vegetables after only seven days at typical refrigerator temperatures.
-(PMC) Consumers may eat produce that looks fine but contains fewer nutrients.
-I feel like most people I encounter are subclinically nutrient deficient already, so this is really concerning.
+(PMC) So basically, the food may look fresh, but since it’s been sitting there for who knows how long, the nutrients may have degraded significantly.

 5. Most of the formula is proprietary